 - Activates all your core stabilizer muscles, those deep muscles for good form while running

-- Activates your gluteus maximus and gluteus medius, which can mean less knee pain because you hold your form better, also helps you run faster with that powerful muscle
+- Activates your gluteus maximus and gluteus medius, which can mean less knee pain because you hold your form better

 - Can help with lower back pain while running

 - Great at the end of a abs workout to release any low back pain from tightening the core

 Try adding bridges in to your dynamic warm up or do a set during any strength training workout.